 Here, you’ll find everything from timber handicrafts to organic produce, local art to fresh bread.

-It’s a scenic part of the world offering winding country drives through country towns like Dagun, Amamoor, Kandanga and Imbil.
+Mary Valley is all about good old-fashioned country hospitality and a scenic part of the world, with winding country drives through country towns like Dagun, Amamoor, Kandanga and Imbil.

 Stop for lunch at a local cafe or an authentic country pub such as the Railway Hotel in Imbil.

 The Kenilworth Country Foods factory offers free tastings of award-winning hand-made cheese.

 The leisurely Kenilworth Forest Drive winds through pine plantations and open eucalypt forests of grey ironbark, grey gum and white mahogany.